Trusted WordPress tutorials, when you need them most.

 SiteGround

-How do you know which content is considered the largest by the test?
-Well, you need to scroll down to the test results and expand the ‘Largest Contentful Paint element’ tab.
+To find out which element is being measured, scroll down the PageSpeed Insights results and expand the ‘Largest Contentful Paint element’ tab.

 Largest Content Paintful element

-You’ll see the elements considered for the LCP score.
-If it is a larger image, then you can try replacing it with a smaller image or an image with lower file size and quality.
-See our guide on how to optimize images for web performance.
+If it is a large image, try replacing it with a smaller file.
+You can learn more in our guide on how to optimize images for the web.

 3. Improving Interaction to Next Paint (INP) Score

-The Interaction to First Paint score measures the time between a user clicking on something on your website and the result appearing on your website.
+The Interaction to Next Paint score measures the time between a user clicking something on your site and seeing a visual response.
+A long delay here can make your site feel sluggish and unresponsive.

-After that, go to Settings » WP Rocket page and switch to the ‘File Optimization’ tab.
+First, you need to install and activate the plugin.
+After that, go to Settings » WP Rocket and switch to the ‘File Optimization’ tab.

-Scroll down to the bottom of the page and check the box next to the ‘Load JavaScript deferred’ option.
+Scroll to the bottom and check the box next to ‘Load JavaScript deferred.’
+Don’t forget to save your changes.

 4. Improving Cumulative Layout Shift (CLS) Score